 In addition to Student Affairs administration Dr. Horstman has taught college success courses, sociology courses, and higher education graduate level courses.

-Julie is the Director of Campus Life for the Northern Campuses.
+Julie is the Interim Director of Campus Life for the Northern Campuses.
 She comes to us after serving within the College of Pharmacy at Nova Southeastern University where she counseled and facilitated students on various graduate school student service areas such as activities, leadership, international, and disability services.
 In addition, her experience included coordinating programs such as orientation, international leadership advisement, peer mentorship, tutoring, study skills and stress management.
 She also traveled extensively to recruit candidates for the Doctorate of Pharmacy program.

 Julie is a graduate of Nova Southeastern University’s Fischler School of Education with an M.S. in Instructional Technology and Distance Education.
 She also obtained a Bachelor of Science degree in Psychology.